learn-co-curriculum/phase-3-programming-univbasics-4-using-symbols-for-hash-keys/README.md

 #=> {:name=>"Lola", :breed=>"Giant Schnauzer"}
 ```

-In the previous lesson, we mentioned that hash keys can be any data type.
+In the previous lessons, we mentioned that hash keys can be any data type.
 You
 also may have noticed, though, that we quickly switched to using
 [_symbols_][symbols] for our keys in most of the examples.
 There is a particular
 reason for this.